• Skip to primary navigation

 What Is An Aloe Vera Transplant Shock?

-As mentioned briefly above, the Aloe Vera transplant shock is nothing but a plant's reaction to a sudden change in its surroundings.
-When you repot the plant into a new pot, you essentially provide a new environment to it.
+As mentioned briefly above, the Aloe Vera transplant shock is nothing but a plant’s reaction to a sudden change in its surroundings.
+When you repot the plant into a new pot, you essentially provide a new environment for it.

-Once you make some changes to the plant's existing conditions, it may take a week or two to acclimatize with the new place and surroundings.
+Once you make some changes to the plant’s existing conditions, it may take a week or two to acclimatize the new place and surroundings.
 However, in some cases, the plant will experience shock due to root damage, new soil, pot size, and environmental conditions.

 This happens with almost any plant, not just Aloe Vera.
 So, if you have recently transplanted your Aloe plant, it's crucial to keep an eye on it and see if it's showing any signs of transplant shock.